RoboticExplorationLab/TinyMPC-AL/c/README.md

 - Should use zero-initialization of array in global scope.
 - Should pass by reference instead of return type
 - Linear term q, qf, r come from reference trajectories, ie. q = -Q*xref
+- MPC for LTI systems can handel all provided types of constraints.
+- Tracking MPC for LTV systems may not handle all due to the strictness.

 ## Done